Content Map Terms

 The hepatitis B vaccine provides immunity for at least 10 years and likely for a lifetime when completing the full series.
 There are currently no recommendations for a healthy person to receive a booster for this vaccine if they have completed the full series.

-For more information on hepatitis B and the hepatitis B vaccine, visit our Hepatitis page.
+For more information on hepatitis B and the hepatitis B vaccine, visit the HealthLink BC Hepatitis page

-You may also call 8-1-1 to speak to a registered nurse or pharmacist.
-Our nurses are available 24 hours a day, 7 days a week; and our pharmacists are available every night from 5:00 p.m. to 9:00 a.m.
+You can call 8-1-1 to speak to a registered nurse or pharmacist.
+Nurses are available 24 hours a day, 7 days a week; and pharmacists are available every night from 5:00 p.m. to 9:00 a.m.

 What To Think About